masiuciszek/Food_truck/README.md

 Application focused on the backend , using express and typescript.
 Mongodb as database and using NEXT JS for servers side rendering the UI.

+This is just production application for own case, nothing that will be in production.
+That's why some error messages that I handle is there for a special purpose.
+Just to understand the code on what's going on.
+I know that in a real case you would have write in a more a anonymous way. 🧛‍♂️

 ## App

 is just the backend server , with all different end points end middleware